MartijnWallage/42_libft/README.md

 Author: Martijn Wallage

+A project of the 42 Core Curriculum.

+Score: 125%.

 ## About

 A library of common C functions used in the Core Curriculum of the 42 school.